jumpinjackie/forge-e33-mod/design/CARDLIST.md

 [ ] Yellow Harvest
 ```

+## Concepts deserving of a card name + design

+### The five stages of Grief

+Denial, Anger, Bargaining, Depression, Acceptance

+Since Grief is such a central theme in Expedition 33, having a card or cycle of cards to model the 5 stages would be a 100% thermonuclear flavor bomb.

+ * This would totally be a Saga, if we only had the textbox budget for it!
+Most sagas are 3 chapters.
+Although there are cards with more than 3 chapters, several of them repeat the same action, so it's hard to fit 5 unique chapters!
+ * An Elemental Incarnations cycle could work.
+Anger's already there.
+The other 4 could be other Elemental Incarnations to complete the cycle.
+However the names are so generic that they risk being name-squatted by wizards for a future set!
+    * It can be part of the supplemental reprint/commander sheet as a way to excuse lore-mismatch.
+    * Denial: Blue
+    * Anger: Red
+    * Bargaining: Green (this would be the most tonally-mismatched just by name, but there's no other color!)
+    * Depression: Black
+    * Acceptance: White
+    * Flavor text is easy too, because there is 99% certainty that there will already be a relevant quote in the game that pertains to each stage.
+ * A fringe idea that would only work if Forge was flexible enough is a variant of The Initiative, but except of venturing into the Undercity, you venture through a new linear dungeon called the "Five Stages of Grief".
+Thus you would have a whole bunch of cards that either venture into the dungeon or take control of the dungeon venturing emblem.
+ * Or another idea (again dependent on if Forge was flexble enough) is a variant of The Ring Tempts You.
+Each stage of grief is part of a stack of 5 abilities.
+Every time you grieve you gain an extra ability.
+For this to work, you would need someone designated as Grieving (ie. The ringbearer under this analogy).

 ## Quotes deserving of a card name + design

 So far, we've been compiling a list of tentative card names to make designs from, but this is the opposite approach where we have quotes that are so good or relevant, that they are begging for a card with it as its flavor text.
 Here's a bunch of quotes deserving of a card name + design.